nsvrn/chainstate_parser/readme.md

 - Setup config.py settings (refer config section below)
 - Run `python chainstate.py`
 - The parsed data can be saved down to a single sqlite table or a single parquet file.
-- For this parquet uses less than half the storage of sqlite much easier if you prefer to load entire utxo set in memory at once.
+- For this parquet with compression uses 50% of the storage of sqlite so much easier if you prefer to load entire utxo set in memory at once.
 - You can load it back in python/dataframes or use [SQLite browser](https://sqlitebrowser.org/) for sqlite to query

 #### Config.py